-When you seek care at our office, you are assured that Dr. Barna and staff utilize the latest in technology to enhance the quality and fit for your dental care.
+When you seek care at our office, you are assured that Dr. Barna, Dr. Shumake, and their staff utilize the latest in technology to enhance the quality and fit for your dental care.

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal.
-Dr. Barna utilizes Digital Imaging Technologies within the office.
+Drs.
+Barna and Shumake utilize Digital Imaging Technologies within the office.
 With digital imaging, exposure time is much less when compared to traditional radiographs.
 Digital imaging can also help us retrieve valuable diagnostic information.
 We may be able to see cavities better.

 Digital imaging allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.

 Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.
 Digital X-rays results in 1/6th the radiation exposure to you.

 Many patients, especially younger patients, are very familiar with the latest technology and are comfortable with the high tech practice.
 Computers and TV screens are their primary method of information processing.

 Drs.
 Barna and Shumake utilize Intraoral Camera technology that helps enhance your understanding of your diagnosis.
 An Intraoral Camera is a very small camera – in some cases, just a few millimeters long.
 An Intraoral Camera allows our practice to view clear, precise images of your mouth, teeth and gums, in order for us to accurately make a diagnosis.
 With clear, defined, enlarged images, you see details that may be missed by standard mirror examinations.
 This can mean faster diagnosis with less chair-time for you!